-(1) () Present dispositions of major tactical elements.

-(2) () Possible COAs to accomplish the mission.
+- () Present dispositions of major tactical elements. - () Possible COAs to accomplish the mission.
 These COAs are carried forward throughout the remainder of the estimate.

-(3) () Projected operations and other planning factors required for coordination and integration of staff estimates.

-c. ( ) Personnel Situation.
-Include information obtained from the personnel officer.

-(1) () Present dispositions of personnel and administration units and installations that have an effect on CA and CMO.

-(2) () Projected developments within the personnel field likely to influence CA and CMO operations.

-d. ( ) Logistics Situation.
-Include information obtained from the logistics officer.

-(1) ( ) Present dispositions of logistics units and installations that have an effect on CA or CMO.

-(2) () Projected developments within the logistics field likely to influence CA or CMO.
+- () Projected operations and other planning factors required for coordination and integration of staff estimates. - c. () Personnel Situation.
+Include information obtained from the personnel officer. - () Present dispositions of personnel and administration units and installations that have an effect on CA and CMO. - () Projected developments within the personnel field likely to influence CA and CMO operations. - d. () Logistics Situation.
+Include information obtained from the logistics officer. - () Present disposition of logistics units and installations that have an effect on CA or CMO. - () Projected developments within the logistics field likely to influence CA or CMO.